Tushar4059x/Shiftora-website/content/blog/ai-automation-vs-hiring-which-is-better.md

 The question isn't "should we automate?"
 It's "what should we automate, and what should humans do?"

-ScaletrailAI helps businesses answer this question with a free operational analysis.
+ShiftoraAI helps businesses answer this question with a free operational analysis.
 We'll:
 - Map your current tasks and costs
 - Identify automation opportunities
 - Calculate real ROI